 North Park is located on the north side of the Pine River which is also divided by State Highway 80.
 This area was used previously as the city's solid waste disposal site.
-This park has one large shelter building and one double shelter with concession stand in the middle, playground equipment designed for the handicapped, and a parking lot.
-Development of this park is alleviating some of the congestion being experienced in Krouskop Park.
-A new soccer field and two new ball fields have been recently completed.
+This park has one large shelter building and one double shelter with concession stand in the middle, playground equipment, and a parking lot.
+Development of this park has alleviated some of the congestion being experienced in Krouskop Park.
+Soccer fields and two new ball fields have been recently updated.
 Part of North Park (on the north side) is undeveloped and will be reserved as a conservancy area for nature study, etc. CODE: C\CP